-With the Collier Homes brand now in its sixtieth year, we reflect on our history and journey so far.
+As a family, we are very proud to have acquired Collier Homes three years ago.
+With the brand now in its sixtieth year, we reflect on our history and journey so far.

 It is with much pride that we announce a new collection of homes that embraces multiculturalism, internationalism, and diversity, titled Cosmopolitan Collection.